-Review – AFCM 25th Anniversary Concert
+Review – AFCM 25th Anniversary Concert on 2nd August 2015

 A very pleasant Sunday afternoon in Queens Gardens was attended by approximately three and half thousand satisfied music lovers.
 This free concert organised to celebrate the 25th Anniversary of the AFCM was also a fitting opportunity for BRO to celebrate its 15th Anniversary with it’s first ever outdoor public performance.